 Lastly, you need to click on Accounts and Import to make sure that no one has been granted access to your account who should not have it.

 I personally have not seen the filtering notification yet, even though filters are configured in the account.
-The announcement at the official Google Mail blog suggests that the message will appear for about a week before it will stop appearing. (via)
+The announcement on the official Google Mail blog suggests that the message will appear for about a week before it will stop appearing. (via)

 Hoping that in the meantime the Google team has fixed the forwarding bug, that for a long time has made the forwarding feature useless (sometimes it did work, and sometimes not, nobody was able to explain why and nobody in the google support did seem to worry about).